 MARISA GUTHRIE: ABC has had a very hard time developing a comedy hit, so they picked up Scrubs and this Mike Judge cartoon The Goode Family, which seems like it would be more at home on Fox than ABC.
 So how is all of this going to fit in with the network's DNA?

 MATT ROUSH: Well, there are just so few comedies on their air right now.
 So basically, they're starting from scratch.
 Where ABC to my mind succeeds is the fact that their best comedies are hour-long comedies.
 They just haven't succeeded with the half-hour yet.
 But a lot of their so-called dramas are actually funnier than most other networks' comedies.

 ROBERT BIANCO: I think it should be said that the network of Pushing Daisies and Eli Stone and Grey's Anatomy and Ugly Betty and Desperate Housewives is not the network that I would worry about next fall, even acknowledging the need for comedy.

 NOW PLAYING: B&C's Critics Roundtable: Matt Roush on Fox & CBS

-DAVID BIANCULLI: As long as they're doing shows like Caveman in the half-hour, it's clear that they don't have any taste or know what they're doing.
-But the "TGIF" franchise that ABC had a generation ago -- considering how successful Disney is with everything right now on Disney Channel aiming at that tweener audience, they really ought to say OK, on Friday nights. let's just do this again.
+DAVID BIANCULLI: As long as they're doing shows like Caveman in the half-hour, it's clear they don't have any taste or know what they're doing.
+But the TGIF franchise that ABC had a generation ago—considering how successful Disney is with everything right now on the Disney Channel aiming at that tweener audience, they really ought to say OK, on Friday nights. let's just do this again.